- July 17, 2020

 Following a huge amount of positive feedback from local parents about the emergency childcare hub located at Maes yr Haul Primary School, Bridgend MS Carwyn Jones organised a virtual call with the Hub Lead and Deputy Head of Maes yr Haul, Claire Nicholas.

-As schools closed their doors to pupils in March due to Covid 19, staff at Maes yr Haul Primary, having been informed they were going to be a hub school, prepared to re-open just a couple of days later, together with 5 other emergency childcare hubs across Bridgend county borough, to look after children (aged 4-11 years old) of key workers so they could continue their vital work.
+As schools closed their doors to pupils in March due to Covid 19, staff at Maes yr Haul Primary, having been informed they were going to be a hub school, prepared to re-open just a couple of days later along with five other emergency childcare hubs across Bridgend county borough.

 Speaking to Claire Nicholas was an opportunity for Mr Jones to pass on his thanks to her and to her team including other headteachers from neighbouring schools, learning assistants and volunteers who gave up their time to work in this hub during the lockdown, to hear about how things have been over the past few months and to discuss whether there can be any lessons to learn from operating this model going forward.